MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-browse-safer.md

 :::image type="content" source="media/microsoft-edge-security-browse-safer/browse-safer-added-security-banner.png" alt-text="Banner showing that added security is turned on.":::

-When you click on the banner, you'll see the following flyout.
+When you select the banner, you'll see the following flyout.
 In addition to the other security and privacy features in Microsoft Edge, this new security feature will be listed on the flyout as "Enhance security for this site".
 You can use this dialog to toggle enhanced security for the site on or off.
 The next screenshot shows the feature turned off for the site.

 > [!NOTE]
 > This only appears when enhanced security is turned on.